-For local residents facing a change in careers, in-depth workshops in interviewing, resume writing and career assessment are available.
-In addition, area businesses seeking outplacement services for their employees may contact the Career Transitions program at Harper's Northeast Center, 708/459-8233.
+Persons facing a change in careers, indepth workshops in interviewing, resume writing and career assessment are available.
+In addition, businesses seeking outplacement services for their employees may contact the Career Transitions program at Harper's Northeast Center, 708/459-8233.